WalletScrutiny/WalletScrutinyCom/_android/com.freaks.app.handcash.md

 ---

-This was the beta version of [this BSV wallet](/io.handcash.wallet/).
+This was the beta version of {% include walletLink.html wallet='android/io.handcash.wallet' verdict='true' %}.